objectiveCarlo/DroidCon2019Hack/README.md

 # DroidConSg Hack App

-This is app is a combination of some of the interesting talks of DroidConSG 2019 plus the exoplayer talk in Day2.
+This is app is a combination of some of the talks of DroidConSG 2019 plus some exoplayer concepts that is talk in Day2.
 I did this app during the talks and after droidconsg day #1.
 This app play the video of droidconsg 2018 in portrait mode and in landscape mode.
-For landscape mode the player is  either MediaPlayer or Exoplayer, depending on the config from the FeatureFeedRepository.
+For landscape mode the player is  either MediaPlayer or Exoplayer, depending on the config from the FeatureFeedRepository class.

 ## Clean Architecture Inspired by Kotlin Multiplatform by Britt Barak (11:30 talk)